 The Food Bank was the first in the nation to have an on-site Culinary Center with a professional kitchen and cooking demonstration area.
 The Culinary Center prepares nutritious meals from perishable food that would otherwise be discarded.
-These meals are served on our Mobile Eatery food trucks and also preserved by freezing and distributed by our Partner Programs.
+These meals are served hot on the Mobile Eatery food trucks, and are also preserved by freezing then distributed by our Partner Agencies.

 On average, the Culinary Center prepares more than 18,000 pounds of food each month.
 Over-ripe tomatoes may become pasta sauce, a restaurant’s extra rice may go into a soup, or a grocery store’s left over rotisserie chickens may be used in an entrée.
 Before our Culinary Center was built, more than 30 percent of perishable food donations went to waste because the Food Bank could not distribute it fast enough.
 Now less than 5 percent of perishable food donations go to waste because of this program.